szpak/gradle-pitest-plugin/README.md

 Check PIT documentation for a [list](http://pitest.org/quickstart/commandline/) of all available command line parameters.

-There is one parameter specific for Gradle plugin:
+There are a few parameters specific for Gradle plugin:
- - enableDefaultIncrementalAnalysis - enable incremental analysis in PIT using the default settings (build/pitHistory.txt file for both input and output locations)
+ - enableDefaultIncrementalAnalysis - enables incremental analysis in PIT using the default settings (build/pitHistory.txt file for both input and output locations) (since 0.29.0)
+ - testSourceSets - defines test source sets which should be used by PIT (by default sourceSets.test, but allows to add integration tests located in a different source set) (since 0.30.1)
+ - mainSourceSets - defines main source sets which should be used by PIT (by default sourceSets.main) (since 0.30.1)

+    pitest {
+        ...
+        enableDefaultIncrementalAnalysis = true
+        testSourceSets = [sourceSets.test, sourceSets.integrationTest]
+        mainSourceSets = [sourceSets.main, sourceSets.additionalMain]
+    }

+## Multi-module projects support

+gradle-pitest-plugin can be used in multi-module projects.
+The plugin has to be applied in all subprojects which should be processed with PIT.
+A sample snippet from build.gradle located for the root project:

+    subprojects {
+        ...
+        apply plugin: 'pitest'

+        pitest {
+            targetClasses = ['our.base.package.*']
+            threads = 4

+            if (project.name in ['module-without-any-test'] {
+                failWhenNoMutation = false
+            }
+        }
+    }

+Currently PIT [does not provide](https://code.google.com/p/pitestrunner/issues/detail?id=41) an aggregated report for multi-module project.
+A report for each module has to be browsed separately.
+Alternatively a [PIT plugin for Sonar](https://docs.codehaus.org/display/SONAR/Pitest) can be used to get aggregated results.

 ## Versions